Leo40Git/CMDQuiz/README.md

 A quiz game being made in native Batch script.

 # Save files
-The game's save file can be found at "%localappdata%\CMDQuiz".
-As of now, there is nothing else in said folder.
+The game's save file and settings file can be found at "%localappdata%\CMDQuiz".

 # Changelog
 The changelog can be found in "Changelog.txt".
+It can also be read in-game by selecting the `View changelog` option on the main menu.

 # To-do list